 Do All Guitar Amps Have Distortion?
-(Answered)
+Breaking the Sound Barrier

 I often get asked if all guitar amps have distortion.
 In this post, I will answer this question and more about music production and recording.

-Do all guitar amps have distortion? (answered) | audio apartment
+Do all guitar amps have distortion?
+Breaking the sound barrier | audio apartment

 Do all guitar amps have distortion?
 No. Distortion isn’t a feature of every guitar amp.
 Some amplifiers offer a clean, natural sound with no distortion.